 Studying abroad gives students the opportunity to leave their campuses, explore the world, and immerse themselves in another culture for a summer, semester, or academic year.
 Students typically study abroad during their junior years, but there is no set rule for when students should go.
 Through studying abroad, students become self-sufficient, learn languages, and see the sights all while completing coursework and earning credits at their home institution.

-Studying abroad is a rite of passage for nearly 10% of students.
+Studying abroad is a rite of passage for over 10% of students.
 During their time abroad, they get to take a break from the monotony of campus, become more independent and adaptable, and boost their résumés.
 Traveling abroad can be expensive, but financial aid can often be applied to the costs.
 Depending on the timing, students may miss events and courses offered only during a certain semester, but the payoff is often worth it.

 If you’re an avid traveler, enjoy meeting new people, don’t get homesick, and want to learn more about new cultures, study abroad might offer you a chance to get off campus and still fulfill requirements for your major.
 You must be willing and able to spend a significant amount of time planning your trip and working to make sure your credits transfer, especially if you’re attending a program that isn’t run by your host institution.